Lexicon of Musical Invective: False prophets of "music without a future"

 It may be true that the Russian composer Scriabin is far too ahead of people in our generation, and that both his doctrine and his music will be accepted in the years to come.
 However, we do not claim to be able to read the future, and this music is condemned for the present time.

 — Musical Courier, New York, March 10, 1915.

 The audience responded to these moans with laughter and whistles.
 No surprise!
 If modern music depended on Webern to progress, it would completely lose its way.

 — Musical Courier, New York, December 28, 1929.

 It is likely that much, if not all, of Stravinsky's music is doomed to disappear soon… Already, the tremendous impact of The Rite of Spring has faded, and what once seemed, at first listen, to demonstrate the fiery inspiration of sacred fire has burned out like mere coal.

 — W. J. Henderson, The New York Sun, January 16, 1937.

 Concerns regarding the future trajectory of music and its present state of development are the following:

 All predictions have been deceived.
 The pianist E.-R. Schmitz, who was tasked with setting the fuse alight, managed his dangerous exercise in perfect silence.
 There were indeed a few nervous smiles, a few anxious sighs, a few muffled complaints, but no scandal erupted.
 Arnold Schönberg will not believe it!
 The French audience has resigned itself to seeing music slip away from them and has given up on complaining about it publicly… And one remains stunned by the speed with which musical conceptions replace one another, displace and destroy each other; composers like Debussy and Ravel were unable to maintain the revolutionary label for more than a year or two, and now they are already placed in the retrograde camp before they could even be understood by the public.

 — Paris-Midi, May 29, 1913, about the Three Pieces, Op.
 11.

 Analysis

-In the preface to the 2000 edition, Peter Schickele characterizes the Lexicon of Musical Invective as "probably the most amusing reference work ever assembled" in the domain of classical musicology.
-The humor present in this work can be observed in two distinct aspects.
-Firstly, it is a commonly accepted notion—or at the very least, a firmly established belief—that negative criticism is often more entertaining to read than enthusiastic praise.
-Secondly, the structure of the work itself reveals numerous playful elements in its search keys, and it exhibits "a mischievous and subtle mindset" in the conception of the whole.

-Peter Schickele begins with a warning: "There is plenty of delectable poison in this book.
-It’s a horse-sized remedy, and since it contains such a potent concentrate of invective, the responsible pharmacist would do well to add some usage precautions to the label: